 If you’ve ever had difficulties getting your little ones to eat their veggies at dinner time, I totally understand.
 It can be tough trying to convince kids to try something that they don’t want to!
 However, I’ve got a solution for you with this delicious broccoli and cauliflower casserole recipe.

-This cheesy broccoli cauliflower casserole has it all: protein from the chicken, vegetables from the broccoli and cauliflower, and all the cheesy goodness that no one can say no to!
-The cream cheese, half-and-half cream, and the cheese give this casserole a perfectly creamy texture without having to use condensed soups, which tend to be high in sodium.
+This cheesy broccoli cauliflower casserole has it all: chicken, vegetables and all the cheesy goodness that no one can say no to!
+The cream cheese, half-and-half cream, and the cheese give this casserole a perfectly creamy texture.

 How to Make this Cauliflower Casserole Recipe